scharf/coffeescript-eclipse/README.md

 5. Right click `example/csep.example.cake/src/csep/example/cake/Cakefile.xtext` -> Run as .. -> Generate Xtext language artifacts

 After these 5 steps, the project should build without errors and you can startup a new eclipse instance and open any .coffee file using the coffeescript editor.

+## Building with Maven / Tycho

+To start a headless build using maven, simply run `mvn` in the root of the project.